-The members of the co-ordination group are Thorsteinn Thorsteinsson - a senior advisor employeed temporarily by the ministry of finance, Steinar Thor Gudgeirsson - Chairman of the Resolution

-Committee of the Bank, Thorhallur Arason - representative of the Ministry of Finance, Helga Oskarsdottir - representative of the Ministry of Commerce and Jon Sigurgeirsson - representative of the Central Bank of Iceland.
+The members of the co-ordination group are Thorsteinn Thorsteinsson - a senior advisor employed temporarily by the ministry of finance, Steinar Thor Gudgeirsson - Chairman of the Resolution Committee of the Bank, Thorhallur Arason - representative of the Ministry of Finance, Helga Oskarsdottir - representative of the Ministry of Commerce and Jon Sigurgeirsson - representative of the Central Bank of Iceland.

 The ministry of finance has also appointed Hawkpoint, the UK corporate finance advisory firm, as their financial advisor.
 They will work under the supervision of Icelandic authorities.
-Hawkpoint is currently being introduced to the government's position and it is expected that they will shortly engage in a dialogue with the resolution committees and their financial advisors.
+The main parties involved in the restructuring process of New Kaupthing are the Resolution Committee, Morgan Stanley, Mr. Thorsteinsson and Hawkpoint.